bvieth/scRNA-seq-pipelines/README.md

 Below you will find a brief outline of the analysis.
 Please refer to the corresponding folders for detailed information.

+## Dependencies

+You will need the following software:

+  - samtools version 1.9
+  - BWA version 0.7.12
+  - kallisto 0.43.1
+  - zUMIs 2.4.5
+  - powsimR 2.5

 ## Data aquisition

 ### scRNA-seq data sets